 - Ping River – The Ping River runs through Mae Wang and provides opportunities for Bamboo Rafting which is one of the most popular day trips from Chiang Mai

-- Karen Hilltribe villages – The area of Doi Inthanon, Mae Wang and Ob Luang National Park are home to many Karen hilltribe communities.
+- Karen Hilltribe villages – The area of Doi Inthanon, Mae Wang and Ob Luang National Park are home to many Karen hilltribe communities (White Karen).
 You can stay overnight in the villages on a homestay.

 Recommended Treks in Doi Inthanon